Geoffrey L Wood, PhD

 Dr. Geoff Wood is Associate Professor of Sociology and Director of the Center for Applied Research (CFAR).
 He earned a Ph.D. in sociology from the University at Albany, State University of New York.

-As the director for CFAR, he has worked on several research projects with CFAR including: a community health needs assessment for Excela Health, evaluation projects for Private Industry Council, an evaluation of a STEM K-12 program for Aliquippa School District, and an evaluation of the reentry program for Westmoreland County Courts.
+As the director for CFAR, he has worked on several research projects including: a community health needs assessment for Excela Health, evaluation projects for Private Industry Council, an evaluation of a STEM K-12 program for Aliquippa School District, and an evaluation of the reentry program for Westmoreland County Courts.
 Dr. Wood frequently recruits student research assistants to work for CFAR so they may learn applied research skills, which can then be used in the pursuit of graduate studies, law school, or career training.
 These efforts at CFAR have led to the production and publication of applied research reports, in which students can gain authorship through writing experiences.